abrophy/wp_vesta_connector/readme.md

 ## DATABASE CREDENTIALS

-use the db.yaml for database config. see example-db.yaml
+use the db.ini for database config. see example-db.ini

+## VESTA CREDENTIALS

+use the vst.ini for vesta config. see example-vst.ini